Stability of the Inviscid Power-Law Vortex: Spectral Bound for the Linearization in Lebesgue Spaces

-Proving that $L_{ss}-\lambda I$ is surjective with bounded resolvent is equivalent to proving that the operator $R_\lambda(g):= (L_{ss}-\lambda I)^{-1}(g)$ exists and is bounded as an operator into $D_2(L_{ss})$.
-We thus assume that $g$ is an arbitrary function in $L^q_2$.
-We shall now reduce our problem to showing that the unique solution of an ordinary differential equation boundary value problem is in some Lebesgue space with quantified $L^q$ bound.
+Henceforth we let $g$ be an arbitrary function in $\rL^2_m$ when $q=2$ or $U_{k,q}$ when $q\neq 2$.
+Proving that $L_{ss}-\lambda I$ is surjective with bounded resolvent is equivalent to proving that the operator $R_\lambda(g):= (L_{ss}-\lambda I)^{-1}(g)$ exists and is bounded as an operator into $D(L_{ss})$.
+We shall succeed in demonstrating surjectivity for $\lambda$ sufficiently large by using a fixed point argument in a class of sufficiently symmetry functions.
+Proving that $L_{ss}-\lambda I$ is injective amounts to proving that $L_{ss}-\lambda I= g$ has at most one solution.
+The uniqueness of the solution (or the injectivity of $L_{ss}-\lambda I$) follows from the uniqueness of the fixed point.
+We shall now reduce our problem to showing that the unique solution of an integral equation is in some Lebesgue space with quantified $\rL^q$ bound.

 In particular, that $L_{ss}-\lambda I$ is surjective is equivalent to stating that the inhomogeneous ordinary differential equation